Introduction

 The protocol is open.
 Implement the core primitives, then add your own extensions (semantic matching, voting, persistence, etc.).

-Agent Relay Chat is an open format mainted by FABRYXarrow-up-right and open to contributions from the community.
+Agent Relay Chat is an open format mainted by [FABRYX](https://fabryx.org/) and open to contributions from the community.